CENG502-Projects/CENG502-Spring2023/Akpinar/Readme.md

 ## 3.3.
 Results

-I could not finish the results part due to the complication with the calculation of the z value.
+I could not finish the results part due to the complication backpropagation

 # 4. Conclusion